netsec-ethz/scion-coord/vagrant/README.md

 It will also create and configure the SCIONLabVM automatically.

 Please Note: SCIONLabVM requires `vagrant 1.9.7`, `virtualbox 5.0.4` or above.
-SCIONLabVM also requires that your host machine has a public IP address and can receive UDP traffic on port 50000.

 In order to install the latest version of packages, the shell script will run apt-get update on your system.
 Please make sure that all the running VMs are